 Band exercises for flabby arms

-Resistance bands are an excellent tool for toning flabby arms, especially if you’re looking for low-impact and joint-friendly exercises that you can do at home.
-These simple yet effective tools help activate and strengthen the muscles in your arms—primarily the biceps and triceps—while also improving stability and posture.
-Incorporating band exercises into your weekly routine can gradually reduce arm flabbiness and build lean muscle definition.
+Resistance bands are an excellent option for toning flabby arms, especially if you’re looking for low-impact exercises you can do at home.
+They help strengthen the biceps and triceps, improve posture, and enhance stability, promoting a firmer and more defined appearance over time.

-Start with 2–3 sets of 12–15 reps, using a light to moderate resistance band, and gradually increase as you build strength.
+Start with 2–3 sets of 12–15 repetitions using a light to moderate resistance band, and gradually increase the intensity as you gain strength.

 Flabby arms diet